IntentSoftware/docs/articles/howtos/make-template-decorator-ready.md

 ---
 uid: MakeTemplateDecoratorReady
 ---
-# Make Template Decorator Ready
+# How do I make a Template, Decorator Ready?

 TODO